 2018 and beyond

 Crediton Arts Centre remains a busy focus for many artistic and community activities.
 There are weekly classes in painting, drawing, watercolour, jewellery making, upholstery, karate, dance and children's theatre.
 Our resident community theatre company, Brown Paper Bag, puts on regular workshops and productions, as do Crediton Youth Theatre.
 The Arts Centre has also recently been used more regularly for filming sessions, animation workshops, community group meetings and many other activities.
-We continue to be closely involved in Credfest and the development of the Hub project, as well as supporting town favourites such as the Flag Project and Christmas in Crediton.
-A new development this year is The Sunday Session, a new Open Mic session run at Costa Coffee on Sunday afternoons, a direct development from Busk It!
+We continue to be closely involved in Credfest and the development of the Heart project, as well as supporting town favourites such as the Flag Project, Turning Tides and Christmas in Crediton.
+New partnerships have been forged with Newton St Cyres Arboretum, Newton St Cyres Revels and Shofest in Shobrooke.
 The future looks bright and Arts Centre-shaped...